hanxiaomax/Learncpp_CN/docs/7-15-Detecting-and-handling-errors.md

 COPY

 However, if the full range of return values are needed, then using the return value to indicate an error will not be possible (because the caller would not be able to tell whether the return value is a valid value or an error value).
-In such a case, an `out parameter` (covered in lesson [9.5 -- Pass by lvalue reference](https://www.learncpp.com/cpp-tutorial/pass-by-lvalue-reference/)) might be a viable choice.
+In such a case, an `out parameter` (covered in lesson [[9-5-Pass-by-lvalue-reference|9.5 - 传递左值引用]]) might be a viable choice.

-## Fatal errors
+## 致命错误

 If the error is so bad that the program can not continue to operate properly, this is called a non-recoverable error (also called a fatal error).
 In such cases, the best thing to do is terminate the program.
 If your code is in `main()` or a function called directly from `main()`, the best thing to do is let `main()` return a non-zero status code.
 However, if you’re deep in some nested subfunction, it may not be convenient or possible to propagate the error all the way back to `main()`.
 In such a case, a `halt statement` (such as `std::exit()`) can be used.